 Because every agent is different in terms of how much they may know about IULs, I’ll start by covering the basics before moving on to giving you the information you need to start selling IULs the right way.

-- What Are the Ways Clients Can Access Cash Values in their Policies?
+- Ways Clients Can Access Cash Values in their Policies

-- Understanding Indexed Universal Life vs. Whole Life Insurance
+- Indexed Universal Life vs. Whole Life Insurance

-- Steps to Developing a Rock Solid IUL Lead Generation Strategy
+- Steps to Developing an IUL Lead Generation Strategy

 - Illustrating an Indexed Universal Life Insurance Policy